 Throwing up can also leave you dehydrated.

 Your doctor will ask about your symptoms.
-He’ll also do a physical exam, and he may check your blood sugar.
-He might also suggest other tests.
+They’ll also do a physical exam, and they may check your blood sugar.
+They might also suggest other tests.

 Barium X-ray: You drink a liquid (barium), which coats your esophagus, stomach, and small intestine and shows up on X-rays.
 This test is also known as an upper GI (gastrointestinal) series or a barium swallow.